byronomio/woocommerce-send-order-api/readme.md

 It also adds a "Send Order API Info" meta box to the order page in the WooCommerce admin.
 This meta box displays the API response details, including the send time, response code, error message, and payload.

-## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Keywords

 WordPress, WooCommerce, WooCommerce API, WooCommerce Order API, Order Management, Order Synchronization, WooCommerce Plugin, WooCommerce Extension.